na-stewart/ULibSync/README.md

 ### Groups

 Group's are synced on map change if `syncGroupsOnInit` is true in the config.
-This is off by default and all groups can be retreived via !getgroups.
+This is off by default.
+All groups can be retreived via !getgroups.

 ```lua
 initBanSync()